torvalds/linux/Documentation/media/uapi/dvb/dvbproperty.rst

-Tuning into a Digital TV physical channel and starting decoding it requires changing a set of parameters, in order to control the tuner, the demodulator, the Linear Low-noise Amplifier (LNA) and to set the antenna subsystem via Satellite Equipment Control - SEC (on satellite systems).
+Tuning into a Digital TV physical channel and starting decoding it requires changing a set of parameters, in order to control the tuner, the demodulator, the Linear Low-yesise Amplifier (LNA) and to set the antenna subsystem via Satellite Equipment Control - SEC (on satellite systems).
 The actual parameters are specific to each particular digital TV standards, and may change as the digital TV specs evolves.